Build or Buy? Three Things to Consider Before Starting a Home Hospital Care Program

 4) Structuring a partnership that will help your organization realize the best ROI you need to achieve.

 This is what we do every day.
-The logistics and operations for hospital at home services are drastically different than a health system’s core business.
-That is why we built Contessa: to provide the infrastructure necessary for hospital at home programs while allowing health systems to focus on their core business.
+The logistics and operations for hospital care at home are drastically different than a health system’s typical core business.
+That is why we built Contessa: to provide the infrastructure necessary for hospital care at home programs while allowing health systems to focus on their core business.

-When delivering home hospital care, the turnaround time of services, and the quality of those services, needs to mirror the inpatient setting.
+When delivering hospital care at home, the turnaround time of services, and the quality of those services, needs to mirror the inpatient setting.
 This is easier said than done, and it requires robust safety protocols, telehealth integration, administrative workflows, and providers who champion the program.
 Contessa’s success is built on a foundation of these four pillars.

-No doubt, there is a cultural shift that needs to take place before implementing a home hospital care program, and some organizations are better equipped to accomplish that than others.
+Without a doubt, there is a cultural shift that needs to take place before implementing a hospital care at home program or any other care at home model, and some organizations are better equipped to accomplish that than others.
 If you think about it, we are asking clinicians to do the exact opposite of what they were trained to do.
 Clinicians are trained to identify patients who need hospital care and then admit them to the hospital.
 Now, we are asking them to send patients home.
 There is quite a bit of muscle memory that has to be broken down.
-And while sending patients home that require hospital care is a culture shift, the COVID-19 pandemic is driving providers to ramp up adoption.
+And while sending patients home that require hospital care is a culture shift, the ongoing COVID-19 pandemic is driving providers to ramp up adoption.
 Partnering with a company like Contessa affords clinicians the opportunity to tap into other program operators across the country and help your clinical staff adapt to this modern care delivery model quicker and more efficiently.

 Our care model also comes equipped with remote patient monitoring kits and tablets for virtual hospitalist roundings.
-While remote patient monitoring is becoming more prevalent with time, the set-up we establish with our kits for hospital-level care at home embeds unique care plan aspects to ensure patient safety at all times.
+While remote patient monitoring is becoming more prevalent, the set-up we establish with our kits for hospital-level care at home embeds unique care plan aspects to ensure patient safety at all times.

 The End Game.

 Though I am clearly biased, when you break it down, the benefits of partnering with a company like Contessa rather than starting from scratch are pretty clear.
-Partnering with an established home hospital provider makes a stronger, more sustainable, and financially successful program.
-Contessa and our peers in the marketplace have demonstrated a clear ability to successfully execute our models across a variety of geographies in the U.S.
+Partnering with an established hospital care at home provider makes a stronger, more sustainable, and financially successful program.

 What is more, Contessa’s joint-venture model sweetens the deal.
 We aren’t just a vendor and health systems don’t simply buy-into our model.
-We contribute capital alongside our partners to create a new business, a new service line.
+We contribute capital alongside our partners to create a new business, a new service line, of which Contessa now offers several.
 As partners, we build this service line together and, subsequently, split the profits.
-Our risk-assumption and the proven effectiveness of what we do also means security and a seamless foray into this care model for those new to the space.
+Our risk-assumption and the proven effectiveness of what we do also means security and a seamless foray into a new care model for those new to the space.